opendevshop/devshop/README.md

 ![DevShop Logo](./assets/logo-new-light-bg.png)

-[DevShop][1] is an **Open Source DevOps Framework** for web applications like Drupal, and a set of reusable **components**.
-It is written in PHP, Ansible, & Drupal, allowing extensive customization.
+[DevShop][1] is an **Open Source DevOps Framework** and a set of reusable **components** designed to improve the web development and server management process.

-The goal of DevShop is to provide a fully automated development and systems administration experience while remaining as flexible as possible.
-DevShop leverages [Ansible & Ansible Galaxy][2] for server configuration.
+The goal of DevShop is to provide a complete **web development pipeline** out of the box, while empowering users to choose their own server infrastructure and systems architecture.

+DevShop uses [Ansible & Ansible Galaxy][2] for server configuration, [Symfony Console][3] for command line tools, and [Drupal][3] for the web interface.

+### Philosophy

-The philosophy of DevShop is simplicity, transparency, and compatibility.
-Devshop works within a standard LAMP stack or inside containers.
-It can coexist with configuration management tools like Puppet or Chef, or it can manage itself with Ansible.
+The philosophy of DevShop is transparency, simplicity, and modularity:

+  - **Transparency:** *Control systems at the service level.*

+    DevShop manages services like
+    Apache and MySQL using Ansible to give total control to users.
+Docker images are built on top of that, using the same configuration.

+    This enables
+    parity between traditional servers and the Docker containers, and allows people to use DevShop along side tools they are familiar with like Ansible, Chef and Puppet.
+  - **Simplicity:** *Avoid unneeded dependencies on build systems.*

+    DevShop manages servers and
+    site code like a traditional web server, using Git, MySQL, and Apache to maintain the broadest possible compatibility.

+    Build-based systems such as
+    Docker add time and complexity to the deployment process, prevent easy access to servers, and force web developers to learn more skills and tools.

+  - **Modularity**: *Allow full customization of servers, processes, and interfaces.*

+    DevShop leverages Ansible for server
+    configuration and Drupal for the web interface, providing an easy way to customize of all aspects of the system.

+    DevShop follows the *core principles of Drupal:* community, collaboration, and customization.
+By following these guidelines, we hope to achieve a sustainable, community-driven platform that can fit most users needs out of the box, without restricting the rest from building their dream system.

 ## DevShop Components